Dating Apps in Germany – For Serious Relationships [2026]

 Quick Review of the Best Dating Apps in Germany

-Before diving into full breakdowns, here is a comparison table that covers the basics at a glance.
+Before diving into full breakdowns, here is a comparison table covering the basics at a glance.
 If you already know what you are looking for, this should help you pick your starting point.
-If you want the full story on any of these platforms, keep reading.
+If you want the full story on any platform, keep reading.

 Parship

-Parship has been the most recognised name among dating sites in Germany since it launched in 2001.
-Over two decades later, it still carries the kind of brand weight that most platforms only dream about.
-Walk past a Straßenbahn shelter in any major German city and you have probably already seen their ads.
-That visibility is not accidental.
-Their marketing budget is significant, but more importantly, the product has consistently backed up the promise.
+Parship (Persönlichkeitsbasierte Partnerschaftsvermittlung, or personality-based partner matching) has been the most recognised name in German online dating since its launch in 2001.
+Over two decades later, it still carries brand weight that newer platforms simply cannot replicate.
+You have almost certainly seen their ads at a Straßenbahn (tram) shelter or on German television.
+That visibility is not accidental, but what matters more is that the product consistently backs up the promise.

 eDarling